bulletmark/pipxu/README.md

 WARNING: Your PATH does not contain PIPXU_BIN_DIR (/usr/local/bin).
 ```

-You can set those environment variables to override the defaults if you
+You can set those environment variables, or provide them as command line
-want.
-Note, as seen in the output above, `pipxu` reports if
+options, to override the defaults if you want.
+Note, as seen in the
-`PIPXU_BIN_DIR` is included or not in your PATH.
-To ensure you can run
+output above, `pipxu` reports if `PIPXU_BIN_DIR` is included or not in
-the applications installed by `pipxu`, that directory **must be in your
+your PATH.
+To ensure you can run the applications installed by `pipxu`,
-PATH**.
-E.g. for most users on Linux using the default locations, ensure
+that directory **must be in your PATH**.
+E.g. for most users on Linux
-that `~/.local/bin` is [added to your PATH environment
+using the default locations, ensure that `~/.local/bin` is [added to
-variable][path].
+your PATH environment variable][path].

 ## Command Default Options